sarthakm19/product-catalog-service/README-LIQUIBASE.md

 ## Database Setup

 ### Prerequisites
-- Docker and Docker Compose
-- Java 17+
+- Java 25 or newer
-- PostgreSQL (or use the provided Docker setup)
+- Docker (for PostgreSQL) or local PostgreSQL 13+

 ### Quick Start